 It’s hard to talk about America’s Southwest and not mention the Grand Canyon!
 Be warned, this can mean you are sharing the experience with throngs of crowds, especially in peak season, but there are plenty of places you can explore within Grand Canyon National Park to make it your own.

-Our preference as part of a Southwest road trip is to tackle the less-visited North Rim section of the park, open in the summer months.
+As part of a greater Southwest road trip, we prefer to tackle the less-visited North Rim section of the park, which is open only in the summer months.
 The Bright Angel Point Trail is an easy paved, self-guided 30-minute round trip, or more confident hikers can take the 5-mile Uncle Jim Trail.

-There’s a huge range of Grand Canyon glamping experiences you can enjoy on both the North and South Rim sides; think dome tents to wagons and eco-conscious tents!
-If you’re looking for a unique overnight experience in the Southwest, this is the place.
+You can enjoy a huge range of Grand Canyon glamping experiences on both the North and South Rim sides; think dome tents to wagons and eco-conscious tents!
+If you’re looking for a unique overnight experience in the Southwest, this is the place!